JoshBello/homebridge-hue-daylight-sync/README.md

 2. Ensure your Hue Bridge IP and API token are correct.
 3. Verify that your latitude and longitude are set correctly.
 4. Make sure your Hue lights support color temperature adjustments.
+5. Verify that excluded light IDs are correct if using that feature.

 ## Contributing